-It is advised that you apply for the course between November 2018 and June 2019.
-This is because interviews start in February 2019 and the course is usually very popular.
+It is advised that you apply for the course between November 2021 and June 2022.
+This is because interviews start in February 2022 and the course is usually very popular.

 These degree courses often require students to have GCSE Maths and English at Grade 4 or above (some will accept alternative Level 2 qualifications).

 Students are strongly recommended to research these entry requirements prior to applying for the Access programme.

 The Access programme is designed for students who wish to return to study with a view to going on to Higher Education.
 Most degree courses now require at least Level 2 Maths and English.
-Therefore you will need GCSE Maths and English at grade 9 - 4 (A* - C), or Level 2 Maths and English equivalent as a minimum before applying for this course.
+Therefore, you will need GCSE Maths and English at grade 9 - 4 (A* - C), or Level 2 Maths and English equivalent as a minimum before applying for this course.